pablovmurcia3/Regression-Models/Week2a.md

 * If a regressor variable, $X_i$, is included in the model $\sum_{i=1}^n e_i X_i = 0$.

+**NOte: The above equations are the first order conditions of the problem of least squares (using derivatives).**

 * Residuals are useful for investigating poor model fit.

 * Positive residuals are above the line, negative residuals are below.